Contents

 Sensor Problems

 If the tractor is hard to start when it’s cold, that’s a big sign that the sensors are broken.
-The engine will turn on, and then it will stop.
-You will have to crank it a lot to get it going again.
+Your engine should start up, then stop.
+In this instance, you need to crank it heavily in order to restart it and continue moving forward with your journey.

 Also, the engine revs up and down by about 300 RPM whether the load match is turned on or not.
 This could be because the MFWD speed sensor is broken.